DaVikingMan/FalconXOS/SHELL.md

-# This article this about Operating Shells
+# This article is about Operating Shells

 Well lets extend the 'why build a Operating Shell?' question

-Well the short answer is 'For making a better terminal without comprimising anything'.
+Well the short answer is 'For making a better terminal without compromising anything'.

 So you can also say that Operating Shells are a superset of Terminals